chebfun/chebsite/docs/functions/chebfun2/integral2.md

 ---
-title: """integral2"""
+title: "integral2"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """integral2"""
+function_name: "integral2"
-snippet: """Double integral of a CHEBFUN2 over its domain."""
+snippet: "Double integral of a CHEBFUN2 over its domain."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- INTEGRAL2  Double integral of a CHEBFUN2 over its domain.
+<pre class="help-text"> INTEGRAL2  Double integral of a CHEBFUN2 over its domain.
     I = INTEGRAL2(F) returns a value representing the double integral of a CHEBFUN2.